rashedhasan090/OM-ML_Research/README.md

 9. Which should be saved at OM_Mapping_strategy_abstract_1.txt file.
 10. The original python source file (om_sol_extract.py) is also included in the folder.

+## Online Store OM resources

+Computation is similar to the Customer Order OM.
+Python source files , experiment notebooks are included in the folder